 Between 2000 and 2003 I curated the techNOH online label, one of the first of its kind, with over 30 releases of cutting-edge experimental electronic music available for free download.
 I ran the Dust, Unsettled label from 2006 until 2016, releasing my own work and that of others.
 In addition to my solo work, I’ve worked with a number of others over the last 30 years.
 Caroline McKenzie and I operated for many years as Inversion, an electronic call-it-what-you-will duo, which recorded excessively but sadly released very little.
 A multi-disc retrospective (The Inversion Tapes) has been at the planning stages for some time.
 One day we’ll complete it… I worked with Caroline and Andrew Paine in the trio Space Weather.
 Two albums of cosmic explorations were released, as well as a little EP.
 I was also part of the duo Fougou with Matthew Shaw.
 Last, but certainly not least, I worked with Richard Youngs on the Radios series, a ten album run of conceptual releases, each focused on a particular set of sound sources, processes and the notion of chiasmus.
 Eight of these have been released so far; with the ninth recorded and in the vaults…

-You can find me on Twitter too.
+You can find me on Mastodon and Twitter too.

 All text and photographs on this site are copyright © Brian Lavelle, unless otherwise credited.
 If you’d like to use any of them please get in touch: brian AT mail DOT scot